datacarpentry/wrangling-genomics/episodes/00-quality-control.md

 ![workflow_qc](../img/var_calling_workflow_qc.png)
 ## Details on the FASTQ format

-Although it looks complicated (and maybe it is), its easy to understand the [fastq](https://en.wikipedia.org/wiki/FASTQ_format) format with a little decoding.
+Although it looks complicated (and it is), its easy to understand the [fastq](https://en.wikipedia.org/wiki/FASTQ_format) format with a little decoding.
 Some rules about the format include...